 Interviews may need to be long and involve careful use of hypnosis or a sedative given intravenously to relax the person (a drug-facilitated interview).
 People may also be asked to keep a journal between doctor's visits.
 These measures may allow doctors to encounter other identities or make the person more likely to reveal information about a forgotten period of time.

 Doctors may also attempt to directly contact other identities by asking to speak to the part of the mind involved in behaviors that people cannot remember or that seem to be done by someone else.

 Some symptoms may come and go spontaneously, but dissociative identity disorder does not clear up on its own.

 How well people recover depends on the symptoms and features they have and the quality and duration of treatment they receive.
 For example, people who have other serious mental health disorders, who do not function well in life, or who remain deeply attached to their abusers do less well.
 They may require treatment longer, and treatment is less successful.

 The goal of treatment is usually to integrate the personalities into a single personality.
 However, integration is not always possible.
 In these situations, the goal is to achieve a harmonious interaction among the personalities that allows more normal functioning.

 Drug therapy can relieve some specific coexisting symptoms, such as anxiety or depression, but does not affect the disorder itself.

 Psychotherapy is often long, arduous, and emotionally painful.
-People may experience many emotional crises from the actions of the personalities and from the despair that may occur when traumatic memories are recalled during therapy.
+People may experience many emotional crises from the actions of the identities and from the despair that may occur when traumatic memories are recalled during therapy.
 Several periods of psychiatric hospitalization may be necessary to help people through difficult times and to come to grips with particularly painful memories.
-Generally, two or more psychotherapy sessions a week for at least 3 to 6 years are necessary.
+During hospitalization, people are continuously given support and monitored.

 * This page is for Consumers *